-A permit shall not be granted under this section until the applicant has fully complied with all criteria and all affirmative findings have been made by the Commission or Board as required by the act.
+A permit shall not be granted under this section until the applicant has fully complied with all criteria and all affirmative findings have been made by the Commission or Board as required by the Act.

-The procedures authorized under this section are intended to minimize costs and inconvenience to applicants and shall be applied liberally for that purpose consistent with the right of other parties and the requirements of law and any pertinent regulations.
+(E) The procedures authorized under this section are intended to minimize costs and inconvenience to applicants and shall be applied liberally by the Board or District Commission for that purpose consistent with the right of other parties and the requirements of law and any pertinent regulations.
+(Amended, effective July 15, 1974.)